Want to learn more about Form.com?

 Maintaining open communication through mobile technology will help you make sure that every employee at every franchise is always up-to-date and on the same page with HQ.
 Even better, by enabling, encouraging, and providing a consistent channel for discussion, franchisees can help their OPEX initiative simply by communicating openly to spark new ideas, suggestions, and techniques that lead to global improvements.

-- Improve Processes with data-driven trend analysis and decisions
+5. Improve processes with data-driven trend analysis and decisions

 Companies that focus on process improvement consistently analyze, improve, and refine their existing procedures – regardless of size and scale.
 After all, process improvement isn’t just about making big, sweeping changes; it’s also about making several small, but necessary ones as well.